Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

         ```bash
         cp .env.example .env
         ```
     -   Add your API key to this file.
-This key is used by the frontend and requires a build step if you are not using a development server that supports it.

 2.  **Serve the Frontend:**
     -   The frontend consists of static files (`index.html`, etc.).
 You need to serve these from a web server.